Hello & Welcome

 Offering in-person appointments in the Ravenswood-North Center neighborhood of Chicago, and offering HIPAA-compliant telehealth appointments to Illinois & Colorado residents.

 My in person appointment slots are currently full.
-I have a wait-list for in person appointment for new patients.
+I have a wait-list for in person appointments for new patients.
 For immediate availability, video appointments are available at this time.